3 Akero employees smiling and conversing in a communal space

 Independent Board Member

-We’re looking for talented individuals driven to make a difference for patients.
+We’re always looking for talented individuals driven to make a difference for patients.